Close

 Our representative will get in touch with you at the earliest.

-Section 44AD is a presumptive taxation scheme introduced by Income Tax Law to ease the tax burden on small taxpayers or assesses.
-Read more about section 44AD of the Income Tax act for the AY 2021-22.
+Section 44AD is a presumptive taxation scheme introduced under the Income Tax Act to ease the tax burden on small taxpayers.

 • Resident individuals